microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 [</> code](https://github.com/microtrain/ionic-cms/commit/635f989e910a2aa409d78b190855753bd5d3b41e) Import the User object (model) into UserProvider.

 Before we begining implementing UserProvider against the API lets create a wrapper in out UserPage and test the connection to the provider.
 To do this we will create a private method that calls the ```getUsers()``` method in UserProvider.
 We will call that method from the UserPage constructor.
-Opening the JS console in the dev tools then navigationg to the users page in our app will now display "Get Users".
+Opening the JS console in the dev tools panel then navigationg to the users page in our app will now display "Get Users".
 At this point we know we have a good connection and we can focus on implementing the ```getUsers()``` logic.

 [</> code](https://github.com/microtrain/ionic-cms/commit/2bc571d53cc0fc4a29fb1ed5d63cbb8e278301c5) Implement a basic wrapper for ```getUsers()```.